alzwded/JakVM/IS.md

 * DEI: disable interrupts
 * RST: reset
 * HLT: sleep (stop clock).
 Clears RF register
-* CMP: compare AX and BX and set Z flag if they are identical
+* CMP: compare AX and BX and set Z flag if they are identical, set the S flag if AX is smaller than BX, signed
 * RET: return from interrupt handler.
 Clears RF register.
+* CMU: same as CMP, but unsigned
 * PUS: stack push
 * POP: stack pop
 * LJP: long jump.
 It is a three byte instruction that receives an absolute address.